tamnguyenbbt/Okapi/README.md

 ### Using App.config

-If you decide to use **App.config**, add an App.config file as below.
+If you decide to use **App.config**, add an App.config file as below:

 ````
 <?xml version="1.0" encoding="utf-8" ?>